 Shore Fishing Tackle For Norway

-Shore fishing in Norway is becoming more and more popular each year, with the fishing around the UK coastline becoming less productive year after year anglers are heading away to the Land of the Big Fish in hope of catching a monster fish from the shore.
+Shore fishing in Norway is becoming more and more popular each year, with the fishing around the UK coastline becoming less productive year after year anglers are heading away from UK beach fishing and heading to the Land of the Big Fish in hope of catching a monster fish from the shore.
 These fish can range in sizes from the smallest of fish targeted on LRF tackle to the monstrous Halibut that requires super strong rods, reels and plenty of skill to land.
 Here I will take you through the tackle that I would recommend anglers heading to Norway to take with themselves to get the best out of their shore fishing holiday.
+Did someone say tackle shopping trip?!

 Take a good selection of leads with you at the Lofoten Islands we found that 6oz grip-leads were perfect for the deep clean marks but at times you may require slightly more due to tide run.
 It is always a good idea to fish with rotten bottoms here, you would not want to lose that fish of your dreams on a snag whilst winding in.
 Along with the grip leads, I would take some plain leads such as pyramids for when fishing lighter tactics for flatfish and smaller species.